webplatform/docs/tutorials/filesystem_sync/index.md

 synchronous API stems from the limitations of Workers.

 For security reasons, data between the calling app and a Web Worker thread is never shared.
 Data is always copied to and from the Worker when <code>postMessage()</code> is called.
 As a result, not every data type can be passed.
 Unfortunately, <code>FileEntrySync</code> and <code>DirectoryEntrySync</code> don't currently fall into the accepted types.
 So how can you get entries back to the calling app?
-One way to circumvent the limitation is to return a list of [/wiki/tutorials/file_filesystem#toc-filesystemurls filesystem: URLs] instead of a list of entries. <code>filesystem:</code> URLs are just strings, so they're super easy to pass around.
+One way to circumvent the limitation is to return a list of [[tutorials/file_filesystem#toc-filesystemurls|filesystem: URLs]] instead of a list of entries. <code>filesystem:</code> URLs are just strings, so they're super easy to pass around.
 Furthermore, they can be resolved to entries in the main app using <code>resolveLocalFileSystemURL()</code>.
 That gets you back to a <code>FileEntrySync</code>/<code>DirectoryEntrySync</code> object.